-While it is a fair question, we are huge advocates of tangential content for all of our link-building campaigns.
+While it is a fair question, we are huge advocates of tangential content for all of our digital PR campaigns.
 We’ve seen a massive amount of success with them for many of our clients, with a number of those campaigns going viral.
 So, how can a study on something that’s not related to who you are and what you do help your business?
 The answer is simple: you’re giving the people what they want.

 The Argument for Tangential Content